-For state permitted, certified, or funded projects, including OCRM certification, the SHPO determines the National Register eligibility of historic and archaeological resources.
-The South Carolina Coastal Zone Management Act identifies National Register listed and National Register eligible sites as Geographic Areas of Particular Concern (GAPCs).
+For state permitted, certified, or funded projects, including DES-BCM certification, the SHPO determines the National Register eligibility of historic and archaeological resources.
+The South Carolina Coastal Zone Management Act identifies National Register listed sites as Geographic Areas of Particular Concern (GAPCs) and National Register eligible sites as significant sites.
 The South Carolina Mining Act refers to significant cultural or historic sites; National Register listed or eligible properties meet this definition.

-Although archaeological sites typically are considered eligible under Criterion D (information potential), they can also qualify under Criteria A, B, or C. For instance, a battlefield or historic home site might be associated with significant events (Criterion A) or people (Criterion B).
+Although archaeological sites typically are considered eligible under Criterion D (information potential), they can also qualify under Criteria A, B, or C and should routinely be considered under all 4 criteria.
+For instance, a battlefield or historic home site might be associated with significant events (Criterion A) or people (Criterion B).
 Sites with earthworks or elaborate landscaping might be considered eligible as examples of the work of a master or the best existing example of a particular type or period of construction (Criterion C).